mattpitkin/samplers-demo/content/pages/index.md

 here.

 Also deserving thanks are: [Chris Pankow](https://github.com/cpankow) for spotting and fixing many typos and adding useful information to the
-[emcee section](http://mattpitkin.github.io/samplers-demo/pages/samplers-samplers-everywhere/#emcee) of the sampler demonstration page; and, [João Faria](https://github.com/j-faria) for spotting a problem with the DNest4 example and suggesting a fix.
+[emcee section](http://mattpitkin.github.io/samplers-demo/pages/samplers-samplers-everywhere/#emcee) of the sampler demonstration page; [João Faria](https://github.com/j-faria) for spotting a problem with the DNest4 example and suggesting a fix; and, [Johannes Buchner](https://github.com/JohannesBuchner) for useful information about effective sample sizes.

 ### The author